 January 2025 OECD Administrative Guidance

-The amended Section 12.3.2.1 of the draft Communique includes the deferred tax recognition amendments to Articles 9.1 of the GloBE Rules in the January 2025 OECD Administrative Guidance (including the grace period for DTA reversals).
+The amended Section 12.3.2.1 of the Communique includes the deferred tax recognition amendments to Articles 9.1 of the GloBE Rules in the January 2025 OECD Administrative Guidance (including the grace period for DTA reversals).
 The consequential amendments to the Transitional CbCR Harbour are also included.

 Safe Harbour and Penalty Relief Guidance

 Article 50(e) of the Law includes the Transitional CbCR Safe Harbour.
 However, it only provides for this at a high level and outlines the three tests.
-The detailed rules for applying this (eg including specific adjustments to revenue/profits as provided in the OECD Safe Harbour Guidance) are not included, however, they are included in the October 2025 Draft Communique.
+The detailed rules for applying this (eg including specific adjustments to revenue/profits as provided in the OECD Safe Harbour Guidance) are not included, however, they are included in the December 2025 Communique.
 This does not, however, yet include the amendments in the Third Set of OECD Administrative Guidance (eg for Hybrid Mismatches).

 Article 50(f) of the Law applies the Transitional UTPR Safe Harbour.